autocrossblog/autocrossblog_astro/src/content/post/2024-02-03-autocross-trophies.md

 ---
-layout: post
+author: chris
+image: '2024/February/AutocrossTrophies/AutocrossTrophies-1.jpg'
+publishDate: 2024-02-03T13:00:15+00:00
-title: Autocross Trophies, do you need them or want them?
+title: "Autocross Trophies, do you need them or want them?"
-date: '2024-02-03T13:00:15+00:00'
-permalink: autocross-trophies
-description: Where have they gone?
+excerpt: "Where have they gone?"
-image: 2024/February/AutocrossTrophies/AutocrossTrophies-1.jpg
-categories: [ autocross, trophies, regions ]
 featured: false
-comments: true
+url: 'autocross-trophies'
+tags:  [ autocross, trophies, regions ]
-last_modified_at: 2024-10-09T13:21:54-05:00
+updateDate: 2024-10-09T13:21:54-05:00
 ---

 Here in the St. Louis region, you used to compete for a trophy at every event you entered.
 You could stick around after the event, and if you qualified, you would get a trophy to take home.
 When I started autocrossing, this was my motivation.
 I wanted to earn a trophy every time I competed.

 It has been years since I've seen that happen locally, I would guess it has probably been since the middle of the aught's that the region gave out trophied after an event.